inquisive/expression-match/README.md

-# Match an object to a value with expressions
+# Match Qbjects with Expressions
 ### Use expression patterns to compare object values

 **Table of Contents**